go-jobman/jobman/README.md

 # jobman

-The missing job manager package for Go
+The missing job manager package for Go.